-- Process remaining images to linearise and remove dark current. - Combine the twilight flat exposures with rejection.
+- Remove any images that are saturated or underexposed. - Process remaining images to linearise and remove dark current. - Combine the twilight flat exposures with rejection.
 Normalise by its median. - If a library master twilight flat frame is given, then divide the mean frame created here into the master to form a ratio image.
 Calculate a mean and RMS of the ratio image. - If a channel map is included, then this us used to split each data channel of the ratio image into cells and do a robust median and RMS estimate in each.
 The results of this analysis are written to a ratio image statistics table. - If a master bad pixel mask or a master confidence map is included these are used to mask out bad pixels in the above statistical analyses - Use the mean flat and bad pixel map to create an initial confidence map.

-- New master twilight flat (MASTER TWILIGHT FLAT) - Ratio image (RATIOIMG TWILIGHT FLAT) - Ratio image statistics table (RATIOIMG TWILIGHT FLAT STATS) - New master confidence map (MASTER CONF)
+- New master twilight flat (MASTER TWILIGHT FLAT) - Ratio image (RATIOIMG TWILIGHT FLAT) - Ratio image statistics table (RATIOIMG_STATS_TWILIGHT_FLAT) - New master confidence map (MASTER CONF)